XANi/goneric/README.md

 * `WorkerPoolBackgroundClose` - spawn x goroutines with workers in background and returns output channel.
    Close output channel if input channel is closed, after processing all messages
 * `WorkerPoolFinisher` - spawn x goroutines with workers in background, returns finisher channel that signals with `bool{true}` when the processing ends.
+* `WorkerPoolDrain` - spawn x goroutines that will run a function on the channel element without returning anything
+* `WorkerPoolAsync` - function will run x goroutines for worker in the background and return a function that enqueues job and returns channel with result of that job, allowing to queue stuff to run in background conveniently

 ### Parallel